codefellows/seattle-code-301n24/curriculum/class-03/challenges/README.md

 ## Overview

-SSimilar to `array.map()`, the `array.filter()` function iterates over an array and runs a call back for each element.
+Similar to `array.map()`, the `array.filter()` function iterates over an array and runs a callback for each element.
 The callback receives the value and the index of the array element as a parameter.

-`filter.()` will always return you a **new array**, comprised of elements from the original array that match your criteria -- which elements in the array match the filter condition?
+`.filter()` will always return you a **new array**, comprised of elements from the original array that match your criteria -- which elements in the array match the filter condition?

 ### Even Numbers